SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP)

 The Supplemental Nutrition Assistance Program (SNAP) is our nation’s primary nutrition assistance program, stretching the monthly food budgets of all who meet program guidelines.

-Currently, SNAP benefits help more than 3 million New Yorkers feed their families each month, bringing billions of federal dollars into local economies.
+Currently, SNAP benefits help nearly 3 million New Yorkers feed their families each month, bringing billions of federal dollars into local economies.

 How It Works